Screen time and digital technology use for children: part of a healthy lifestyle

 School-age children need plenty of sleep – 9-11 hours a night.

-Screen time and digital technology use before bed can affect how quickly your child falls asleep.
-If your child avoids mobile phones, tablets, computer screens or TV in the hour before bed, your child is likely to get to sleep more quickly.
+Screen time and digital technology use before bed can affect how quickly your child falls asleep and how well they sleep.
+If your child avoids mobile phones, tablets, computer screens or TV in the hour before bed, your child is likely to get to sleep more quickly and sleep better.

 7. Keep digital technology out of bedrooms at night